CokkocZateki/EvE-Fitting-Bot/README.md

 EvE Fitting Bot is a bot for Discord able (at the moment) to retrive player fittings and display them.

-The project is more a Proof Of Concept made for EvE Online API Challenge (https://developers.eveonline.com/blog/article/the-eve-online-api-challenge).
+The project is more a Proof Of Concept made for [EvE Online API Challenge](https://developers.eveonline.com/blog/article/the-eve-online-api-challenge).
 But it relies on pretty solid bases and could be easily improved up to a complete and useful bot.

 |                        A few screenshots                        |
 |:---------------------------------------------------------------:|